leohhhn/gno/docs/how-to-guides/tutorial.md

 ## Using Gnofaucet & Gnoweb to get test tokens

-For this section of the tutorial, we will use the `gnoweb` and `gnofaucet` CLI tools. `Gnoweb` allows us to access the aforementioned on-chain file system. `Gnoweb` will spin up a local front end where we will find the faucet for test tokens and all of the currently deployed packages and realms.
+For this section of the tutorial, we will use the `gnoweb` and `gnofaucet` CLI tools. `gnoweb` allows us to access the aforementioned on-chain file system. `gnoweb` will spin up a local front end where we will find the faucet for test tokens and all of the currently deployed packages and realms.

 ### Setting up Gnofaucet